 Who are they?

-Hidden Treasure are the CIC behind The Hideaway, a unique play space located above the shopping centre in Partington that uses equipment and activities to help children explore their value and worth, gifts and potential.
+Hidden Treasure Discovery Centre are the CIC behind The Hideaway, a unique play space located above the shopping centre in Partington that uses equipment and activities to help children explore their value and worth, gifts and potential.
 The space is also used to build relationships with adults, meeting a holistic range of needs and supporting people into healthier lives, supportive communities, great employment and strong relationships.
-Putting people before profit, the organisation is a 100% social enterprise and not-for-profit.
+Putting people before profit, the organisation is a social enterprise and not-for-profit.

 What do they do and why?

-These services and activities include:
+At The Hideaway, their usual services and activities include:

 What funding did they receive and how did it help them?